-Game Of Thrones Season 7 Location Hints Arya Will Reunite With This Character
+‘Game Of Thrones’ Season 7 Location Hints Arya Will Reunite With This Character

 Game Of Thrones Season 7 is coming.
-The actual premiere date is still a mystery but that hasn’t stopped fans from coming up with theories as to what will happen when Westeros returns to our TV screens on Sundays.
+The actual premiere date is still a mystery, but that hasn’t stopped fans from coming up with theories as to what will happen when Westeros returns to our TV screens on Sundays.

 The latest prediction?
 Arya (Maisie Williams) will reunite with her direwolf, Nymeria.
-But unlike some of the other theories, this one is based on some pretty clear hints coming directly from the set of GOT Season 7.
+However, unlike some of the other theories, this one is based on some pretty clear hints coming directly from the set of GOT Season 7.

 According to Winter Is Coming, a leading source for information on Game Of Thrones online, Maisie Williams has been shooting scenes in Alberta Canada, specifically in Banff, a resort town in the province.
 The town is located within the Banff National Park.